Why Search Is Broken, and What To Do Now

 - top of search

-Search is broken, but your visibility doesn’t have to be.
-The businesses winning right now aren’t the ones chasing keywords or pumping out blogs.
-They’re the ones building strategy-first visibility:
+Search is broken, but your visibility doesn't have to be.
+The businesses winning right now aren't the ones chasing keywords or pumping out blogs.
+They're the ones who started with their business fundamentals, defined their differentiation, structured their content for AI retrieval, and built a strategy that ties every piece of visibility back to revenue.

 The Bottom Line